-I want to remind you that George Mason

-University has put in place a number of academic support services and other resources to facilitate student success.
-You have already paid for these: they are your tuition dollars at work.
-Take full advantage of them.
+I want to remind you that George Mason University has a number of academic support and other resources to facilitate student success.
+You've already paid for these; they are your tuition dollars at work, so take full advantage of them.
+In particular:

-The Writing Center: writingcenter.gmu.edu

-Counseling and Psychological Services:

-caps.gmu.edu

-University Career Service: careers.gmu.edu
+The Writing Center: writingcenter.gmu.edu Counseling and Psychological Services: caps.gmu.edu University Career Service: careers.gmu.edu